Executive Leader Services & Programs

 - Bring family violence organizational leaders together to build a network they can lean on for long-term support.

-The cohort consists of three to four in-person gatherings and requires travel.
-TCFV reimburses participants for travel, per diem and lodging.
+The cohort consists of three in-person gatherings and requires travel.
+TCFV reimburses participants for travel, per diem, and lodging.
 Registration is complimentary and requires filling out an application.
-Applications are usually distributed in late summer or early fall.
+Applications are usually distributed in the fall.
 Cohort meeting runs two days in various cities throughout Texas.

 These accomplished leaders represent the best in our movement.
 With expertise in providing culturally specific approaches and years of experience in advocacy work and constituency building, these Texas leaders bring an impressive wealth of knowledge.
 We are honored to learn from their experience and to support them in the complex and rewarding task of leading their agencies.